eddiexunyc/plotly_challenge/README.md

 6. Update all of the plots any time that a new sample is selected.

 Additionally, you are welcome to create any layout that you would like for your dashboard.

-An example dashboard is shown below:
+## Advanced Challenge Assignment (Optional)

+The following task is advanced and therefore optional.

+* You will need to modify the example gauge code to account for values ranging from 0 through 9.

+* Update the chart whenever a new sample is selected.